 Specifications and standard equipment are subject to change.
 Boston Whaler is not responsible for changes to parts or accessories manufactured by companies other than Boston Whaler.
-Active Deck Suspension System, Boston Whaler, the Boston Whaler logo, Conquest, Dauntless, Montauk, and Outrage are registered trademarks of Boston Whaler, Incorporated.
+Active Deck Suspension System, Boston Whaler, Whaler, the Boston Whaler logo, Conquest, Dauntless, Montauk, and Outrage are registered trademarks of Boston Whaler, Incorporated.
 Accutrack, Unibond, The Unsinkable Legend, Ventura, and Whaleboard are trademarks of Boston Whaler, Incorporated.
-Mercury is a registered trademark of Mercury Marine, and SmartCraft and Verado are trademarks of others are the property of their respective owners.
-All Mercury engine information provided by Mercury Marine.
-Information contained within this publication is believed to be correct at the time of printing.
+Information contained in this publication is believed to be correct at the time of printing.